694982827/k8s-gpu-monitor/README.md

 * k8s-nvidia-plugin
 * influxdb database

-2、edit the file [gpu.py](https://github.com/694982827/k8s-gpu-monitor/blob/master/gpu.p

-replace the` posturl` with your influxdb file.
+2、edit the file `gpu.py` and replace the` posturl` with your influxdb file.

 3、build  your img